A stochastic algorithm for deterministic multistage optimization problems: A min-plus selection function: upper approximations in the linear-quadratic framework with both continuous and discrete controls

-The following result is crucial in order to study this example: the value functions are $2$-homogeneous, allowing us to restrict their study to the unit sphere. \begin{proposition} For every time step $t\in\ce{0,T}$, the value function $V_t$, solution of \Cref{DP:linear-quad-switch} is $2$-homogeneous, \emph{i.e.} for every $x\in \X$ and every $\lambda \in \R$ we have
+The following result is crucial in order to study this example: the value functions are $2$-homogeneous, allowing us to restrict their study to the unit sphere. \begin{proposition} For every time step $t\in\ce{0,T}$, the value function $V_t$, solution of Equation~\eqref{DP:linear-quad-switch} is $2$-homogeneous, that is, for every $x\in \X$ and every $\lambda \in \R$, we have \( V_t\np{\lambda x} = \lambda^2 V_t\np{x} \). \end{proposition} \begin{proof} We proceed by backward recursion on time step $t\in \ce{0,T}$.
+For $t=T$ it is true by Assumption~\ref{hypo:linear-quad-switch}.
+Assume that it is true for some $t\in \ce{1,T}$.
+Fix $\lambda \in \R$, then by definition of $V_{t-1}$, for every $x\in \X$, we have